 Capitol Complex History

-On August 28, 1883, two tracts of 160 acres were deeded to the Territory of North Dakota from the Northern Pacific Railroad Company for the land on which the ND state capitol was erected, which includes two parks.
+On August 28, 1883, two tracts of 160 acres were deeded to the Territory of North Dakota from the Northern Pacific Railroad Company for the land on which the ND State Capitol was erected, which includes two parks.

 North Dakota has enjoyed two statehouses, the first constructed during the territorial period (1883-4) five years before statehood in 1889.
 Fire consumed the Capitol on the night of December 28, 1930.
-They sold 160 acres of the Capitol grounds to help pay for the 2nd building.
+They sold 160 acres of the Capitol grounds to help pay for the second building.
 The second and present Capitol was completed in 1934, in the depths of the Great Depression.
 Much of the exterior ornament was eliminated from Holabird and Root's design.
-For instance, a Fifty-foot statue intended for the entry plaza in front of Memorial Hall was reduced to a simple obelisk and eventually was removed altogether.
+For instance, a 50-foot statue intended for the entry plaza in front of Memorial Hall was reduced to a simple obelisk and eventually was removed altogether.
 Also deleted from the design was the decorative etching from the cornice stones of the Legislative wing and from the metal panels between windows of the administrative tower.
 The abandonment of exterior embellishment does not deny the building's Art Deco roots; rather, that simplification links the building with the International Style, an architectural order which dominated commercial construction after World War II.
-North Dakota's Capitol was slightly under its $2 million dollar limit, has 80 percent usable space, it cost merely 46 cents per cubic foot.
-The Capitol Building is 241 feet and 8 inches in height.
+North Dakota's Capitol was slightly under its $2 million dollar limit, has 80% usable space, it cost merely 46 cents per cubic foot.
+The Capitol building is 241 feet and 8 inches in height.
 The WPA workers (Works Progress Administration), made .30 cents per hour and went on strike to get .50 cents.
 At this point in time the Capitol went under martial Law June 1, 1933.
-Pictures of Old and new Capitol, WPA workers, Capitol under martial law.
+Pictures of old and new Capitol, WPA workers, Capitol under martial law.

-At the present time the Capitol Complex is made up of 132 acres.
+At the present time the Capitol complex is made up of 132 acres.
 In 1949 the area that is known as the Baptist Home was sold.
 The rest have been easements for water, and streets.
 The latest easement was in 2002 for the reconstruction of State Street, a section of land 15 feet X 3 feet of land by the State Office Building, to make the street wider.